viannaandreBR/hyperledger/composer/README.md

     CONTAINER ID        IMAGE                           COMMAND                  CREATED              STATUS              PORTS                              NAMES c717ad115502        hyperledger/fabric-peer         "sh -c 'sleep 5; peer"   About a minute ago   Up About a minute   0.0.0.0:7050-7053->7050-7053/tcp   scripts_vp0_1 b0962c9a784f        hyperledger/fabric-membersrvc   "membersrvc"             About a minute ago   Up About a minute   0.0.0.0:7054->7054/tcp             scripts_membersrvc_1

+# 3.0 - deploy a sample project to local hyperledger using composer

 run composer ui